 An update in the Partial-Remove state indicates that it has been removed from zero or more, but not from all, the applicable hosts.

 Use the command sw-patch remove to trigger this transition.

 Use the command sudo sw-patch host-install-async <hostname> repeatedly targeting each one of the applicable hosts in the cluster.
 The transition to the Available state is complete when the update is removed from all target hosts.
 The update remains in the update storage area as if it had just been uploaded.

 The command sudo sw-patch host-install-async <hostname> both installs and removes updates as necessary.

 The following example describes removing an update that applies only to the controllers.
-Removing updates can be done using the Horizon Web interface, also, as discussed in Install Reboot-Required Software Updates Using Horizon.
+Update removal can be done using the Horizon Web interface as discussed in Install Reboot-Required Software Updates Using Horizon.